 Students can celebrate their birthday in school!
-Parents/Guardians should inform the classroom teacher of the date of celebration.
-Students should bring in a small non-food item or have a caregiver read a book to the class.
-Other ideas are listed on the Acceptable Birthday Celebration list.
-This list is found on the website.
-Balloons are not permitted as they can set off the alarms.
-Invitations will not be distributed unless provided to all students in the class or all girls/ boys.
+Parents should contact the classroom teacher in advance of the birthday.
+Student should bring in a small non-food item or have his/her parent read a book to the class.
+Other ideas are listed on the website on the Acceptable Birthday Celebration link.
+Balloons are not permitted for they can set off the alarms.
+Also invitations will not be distributed unless provided to all students in the class or all girls/ boys.